korkbaum/WLED_Mixer/README.md

 The lights you see in the video are also built by myself, more details can be found at https://mooodlights.com (in German).

 To control any WLED lights with the mixer it is required to copy the http://[WLED-IP-Address]/json contents to files called wledjson0, wledjson1 etc. where the number in the end determines the association to the mixer channels 1-4.
 The files are uploaded with a very simple upload page the mixer provides.
 The IP of that upload page is shown in the startup screen.

+I'm using a modified version of WLED for my lights which can be found in my public repository https://github.com/korkbaum/wled_soundreactive_UM_v12.

 Let me have any comments or questions.